-ASD was the recipient of a prestigious national award in FY2013 for its Oklahoma Aging Advocacy Leadership Academy (OAALA) program.
+Following the receipt of a prestigious national award in FY2013 for its Oklahoma Aging Advocacy Leadership Academy (OAALA) program, OAALA has continued its tradition of distinction.
 The National Association of States United for Aging and Disability (NASUAD) honored OAALA with its "Excellence in Volunteer Services Award" in Washington, D.C.
-OAALA identifies, trains and develops volunteer leaders to advocate on aging issues and to effect social change related to aging.
+OAALA identifies, trains, and develops volunteer leaders to advocate on aging issues and to effect social change related to aging.
 With volunteer change agents who know and understand the aging and disabled population, older Oklahomans and those with disabilities know they have committed leaders to advocate successfully for their unique needs.
 The program is largely sponsored through a partnership with the Choctaw Nation.